breezeight/nicola_blog/docs/dev/ansible.md

 ansible-playbook first\_playbook.yml

-Now we need to add the hosts you would like to manage and configure to ‘/etc/ansible/hosts’.
+Now we need to add the hosts you would like to manage and configure to '/etc/ansible/hosts'.
-Let’s say you have two nodes, named hostA and hostB.
-You can  simply add these two lines to ‘/etc/ansible/hosts’:
+Let's say you have two nodes, named hostA and hostB.
+You can  simply add these two lines to '/etc/ansible/hosts':
 hostA
 hostB

-but to easily refer the two nodes in one word, you should use ‘group’ name for both of them:
+but to easily refer the two nodes in one word, you should use 'group' name for both of them:
 \[my\_hosts\]
 hostA
 hostB

-This way, to run tasks on both nodes, you can simply use ‘my\_hosts’ group name.
+This way, to run tasks on both nodes, you can simply use 'my\_hosts' group name.

 ### \[JOB\] Run a single task in an ansible playbook {#[job]-run-a-single-task-in-an-ansible-playbook}